IoT Based Contactless Body Temperature Monitoring using Raspberry Pi with Camera and Email Alert

 Pi Camera Interfacing with Raspberry Pi

-Go to Camera and enable the camera.
+Go to the Camera and enable the camera.

 Interfacing Pi Camera with Raspberry Pi